just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Abstraction-Inside-the-CPU-optional.rst

     </div>

-    <p>As you saw in the last self-check exercise, it is easy to see an <b>overflow error</b> when the 4-bit computer attempts to handle a number that is larger than the memory it has available.
-Even modern computers can occasionally have an overflow error when the computer attempts to handle a very large number that is outside of the defined range of values can be represented.</p><p>
+    <p>As you saw in the last self-check exercise, it is easy to see an <b><span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span></b> when the 4-bit computer attempts to handle a number that is larger than the memory it has available.
+Even modern computers can occasionally have an <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> when the computer attempts to handle a very large number that is outside of the defined range of values can be represented.</p><p>
     </p>

 Generation 1: Machine Language Programming